-The Pike Place Market in Seattle is not only a great place to shop but also the most haunted place in Seattle, if not all of Washington state.
+The Pike Place Market in Seattle, Washington is not only a great place to shop but is allegedly also the most haunted place in Seattle if not all of Washington state.

 On opening day, August 17, 1907, residents were so eager for fairly priced fresh food that they swarmed over the first dozen farmers, emptying their cars within just a few minutes.

 Before long, a Pike Place landowner named Frank Goodwin, who had earned his wealth with Klondike gold, built the first marketplace building.
 His arcade opened on November 30, 1907.

 The Outlook Hotel and the Triangle Market were built the following year.
 Growing demand led the city to extend the shelter in 1911 and hired the first “Market Master” whose job was to run the daily lottery for assigning stalls to competing farmers and vendors.
 In that first decade a number of multi-level buildings were constructed, most of which continue to make up the permanent arcades of the market today.

 The Great Depression had little impact on the market, as it offered the cheapest food in town.
 In fact, during this time, the market actually expanded.

 After the depression, a number of hotels, restaurants, and theaters soon popped up in the area prompting Seattle to claim that Pike Place was “The Finest Public Market In The World.”

 The market continued to thrive through World War II, and in 1941 the main arcades were purchased by an Italian farmer by the name of Joe Desimone.
 However, during the 1940s and ‘50’s the market began to decline due to the increased numbers of motor vehicles and the advent of supermarkets in the suburbs.